Last updated on December 13th, 2021

 So, in the example of calcium (gluconate) the calcium supplied is the full 1,000 mg.

-If the ingredient is followed by a word not listed in parenthesis, as in the calcium gluconate example above, the 1,000 mg. represents the weight of the calcium together with the gluconic acid.
+If the ingredient is followed by a word not listed in parentheses, as in the calcium gluconate example above, the 1,000 mg. represents the weight of the calcium together with the gluconic acid.
 The amount of calcium you receive is only a small percentage of the potency listed.

 If It Says “All Natural”, That’s Good, Isn’t It?

-“100% all natural” ingredients is better than “natural” ingredients, and it is certainly better than synthetic ingredients for a several reasons.
+“100% all natural” ingredients are better than “natural” ingredients, and it is certainly better than synthetic ingredients for several reasons.
 If a company's products have only “all natural ingredients” it means all the ingredients are found in nature rather than created in a pharmaceutical laboratory.
 Here are some facts about synthetic ingredients: